derjasper/blue.frontend/public_html/docs/source/api/alignment.rst

       Use vertical alignment with care, as it applies ``display:inline-block;`` to all inline elements.
 (Except for ``top`` as it will reset all inline elements to ``display:inline;``.)

+      Also be aware that all vertical alignment flags use ``transform`` which may be a cause for unexpected behaviour in some cases.